-FDP_DAU.2.1/PM The TSF shall provide a capability to generate evidence that can be used as a guarantee of the validity of data objects and containers stored in the external memory of the indicated information and the identity of the user that generated the evidence.
+FDP_DAU.2.1/PM The TSF shall provide a capability to generate evidence that can be used as a guarantee of the validity of data objects and containers stored in the external memory.

-FDP_DAU.2.2/PM The TSF shall provide the TOE with the ability to verify evidence of the validity
+FDP_DAU.2.2/PM The TSF shall provide the 3S with the ability to verify evidence of the validity of the indicated information and the identity of the user that generated the evidence.